nbadiganti/ionic-deeplink/README.md

-# IONIC integration with deep link website urls
+# IONIC - Deeplinking with website urls in mobile app

 Deeplinks handles registering and displaying specific views based on URLs from website to inside the app navigation.
 For example, product purchase from website to open in app.
 If the app is not installed, it will navigate the user to open the app to download